Harrison Audio: Harrison Systems

-In 1989 Harrison Systems was acquired by GLW Incorporated.
+In 1989, Harrison Systems was acquired by GLW Incorporated.
 GLW's first product introduction was the release of the SeriesTenB, an updated version of the SeriesTen utilizing a powerful Mac-based automation system coupled with new video interactive graphics for display of console information and the control of console functions through the use of an interactive video screen.
 The company's technological advances accelerated in the 1990s as additional resources were dedicated to research and development.
 The first fruits of these efforts was the introduction in 1992 of the fully automated Harrison MPC (Motion Picture Console) followed shortly thereafter by the debut of its sister console, the fully automated Harrison SeriesTwelve.

 The Series10 technology was advanced in a follow-up product for film, the MPC.
 The MPC was a control surface that remotely controlled the audio processing racks.
 This separation of the control surface from the audio racks allowed the audio processing racks to be placed in the machine rooms, thus allowing for sleeker, cooler, and more acoustic-friendly control surface designs tailored to fit the needs and applications of each individual user.
 Additional technologies such as automated, motorized joysticks and advanced monitoring features were also incorporated into the MPC.

 The Harrison SeriesTenB with its new automation system and interactive video graphics was recipient in 1991 of the coveted Mix Foundation Technical Achievements Award for Console Technology, the TEC Award.
 Shortly thereafter, the first MPC was installed at Sony Pictures in Hollywood in 1992, the first truly fully automated large format film re-recording console.
 The MPC was designed in a tight collaboration with Jeff Taylor, chief engineer at Sony Pictures, and many film and post-production mixers.
 The ongoing relationship between Harrison and Sony Pictures Post Production Facilities in Hollywood has resulted in the purchase of thirteen massive, fully automated MPC consoles by Sony.

-During the late 1990s there was a clear demand for a digital processing engine which could satisfy the need for increased channel counts that were becoming possible with new digital production techniques.
+During the late 1990s, there was a clear demand for a digital processing engine that could satisfy the need for increased channel counts that were becoming possible with new digital production techniques.
 Harrison developed the digital. engine, a powerful DSP mixing and routing engine that could provide 768 fully resourced channels and thousands of input and output signals.
-The digital. engine was designed to retrofit existing analog MPC or Series12 consoles with a new digital backend.
-Many Harrison customer upgraded their existing consoles to the new engine because it was cost effective and did not incur the "down time" of replacing an entire console.
+The digital engine was designed to retrofit existing analog MPC or Series12 consoles with a new digital backend.
+Many Harrison customer upgraded their existing consoles to the new engine because it was cost-effective and did not incur the "downtime" of replacing an entire console.